Idraigyr/ProgrammingProjectDatabases/docs/FRONT_END.md

 4. As the player progresses and increases their lvl, they will unlock more buildings that can both increase their power during multiplayer as well as increase their resource regeneration.
 Currently this is our endgame content where players mainly increase their xp by playing multiplayer matches (winning gives double xp, killing players & minions also gives xp).

-During this progression the player will have periods of “down time” where they are waiting for a gem or crystals to be produced or they’re waiting for a building to be completed.
+During this progression the player will have periods of “downtime” where they are waiting for a gem or crystals to be produced or they’re waiting for a building to be completed.

 ---

 ### <ins> Program Design: <ins>

-We have tried to maximize the extendibility & efficiency of our code although this was not always an easy feat when working together with multiple people.
+We have tried to maximize the extendability & efficiency of our code although this was not always an easy feat when working together with multiple people.

 For our front-end we decided to keep things simple and (mostly) stick to vanilla javaScript.
 The main reason was to increase our initial development speed by not needing to go through the hassle of learning both javaScript itself and a new framework like React, Angular, etc. The exception being the use of Three.js for our rendering, socketIO for managing state during multiplayer (and real time chat) and some other small libraries/modules.
 We think this was also the better choice from a learning standpoint since most of us have never developed a web application and creating a good foundation and understanding of the basics is never a bad thing.